 This change of names has led to some amusing confusion as a mistake on Google maps temporarily reverted the station's name to Adolf-Hitler-Platz in January 2014.
 People were quick to complain, and Google to apologize.

 02 of 05

 Maybe this station's opening in 1978 explains its bizarre rainforest scene.
 Named after Chancellor Otto von Bismarck, fluorescent greens and yellows liven up the lower level of this two-story station.

 03 of 05

-This major station in former West Berlin was once the epicenter for seedy dealings.
+This major station in former West Berlin was once the epicenter of seedy dealings.
 Popularized by cult figure Christiane F's Wir Kinder vom Bahnhof Zoo, this station was the hang-out for Berlin's young, drug-addicted and homeless in the 1970s.

-Nowadays, you are more likely to run into a family returning from the Berlin Zoo or Kaiser-Wilhelm-Gedächtniskirche (Kaiser Wilhelm Memorial Church) or the mid-aged and moneyed weighed down with shopping bags from nearby Ku'damm.
+Nowadays, you are more likely to run into a family returning from the Berlin Zoo, or Kaiser-Wilhelm-Gedächtniskirche (Kaiser Wilhelm Memorial Church) or the mid-aged and moneyed weighed down with shopping bags from nearby Ku'damm.

-And this station does actually have a connection with Irish rock group U2.
+And this station does have a connection with Irish rock group U2.
 Their 1991 song "Zoo Station" was inspired by the station during the band's stay in the city while recording Achtung Baby.

 04 of 05

-Another two level station, this is the site of one of one of the most disastrous accidents in Berlin UBahn history.
-On September 26, 1908 two trains collided here due to driver error, derailing one car which fell from the viaduct and killed 18 people and injured 21.
+Another two-level station, this is the site of one of one of the most disastrous accidents in Berlin UBahn history.
+On September 26, 1908, two trains collided here due to driver error, derailing one car which fell from the viaduct and killed 18 people and injured 21.